Open-Future-Belgium/puppet_rspec_demo/README.md

   - string properties - part 2
   - we split this out in different sub steps, to show how to use TDD to make the problem solve much eaier by deviding it in simple steps
-    - :loglevel property - validating the strings, and returning a label

 tag v0.0.2.8.1